caw024/Sudoku/README.md

 ## Sudoku Solver
 This Sudoku Solver solves sudoku puzzles using recursive backtracking.
 There are several heuristic approaches that are employed to speed up the solving pattern.

-## Screenshots
-Include logo/demo screenshot etc.

 ## Tech/framework used
-The solving process is written in Python and it will be deployed on the web using Flask.
+The solving process is written in Python

 ## How to run
 Head to directory